Estimating Instance-dependent Bayes-label Transition Matrix using a Deep Neural Network: Experiments

-The noise model of real-world datasets is more likely to be instance-dependent.
-Our proposed method also performs favorably on the challenging \textit{Clothing1M} dataset (Table~\ref{tab:clothing1m}), which proves that our method is more flexible to handle such real-world noise problem .
+\textbf{Results on real-world noisy datasets.} The noise model of real-world datasets is more likely to be instance-dependent.
+By extracting Bayes optimal labels and explicitly learning the noise transition patterns on the challenging \textit{Clothing1M}, a dataset with real human label noise, our proposed method also performs favorably well, which proves that our method is more flexible to handle such real-world noise problem.